course-details-portlet

 Learning methods and activities

 Practice Teaching Training 3 consists of an integrated teaching practice that will be completed individually or in pairs.
-During the course the student will conduct 20 hours of lecturing in each of their two subjects.
+During the course the student will conduct lecturing in each of their two subjects.
 To achieve the aim of the course, students must interact between their practical experiences and theoretical perspectives, and must reflect on both.

 In addition to practical training carried out in lower- and upper secondary schools, the course also contains a campus-related perspective on practicum, where the learning activities will contribute to students' overall understanding.
 In this part of the course, the relation between school and campus will be in focus.
 Learning methods and activities in the course as a whole consist of cross-curricular theme days, plenary lectures and practicum-related teaching.